 Note: If the service provided is a referral to, or contact on, a job order, Workforce Solutions Office staff must ensure that management approval is documented on the WorkInTexas.com Case Notes page for the employer attached to the affected job order.

-Additionally, TWC and Boards must ensure that Workforce Solutions Office staff does not make inquiries in the UI Tax or UI Benefits systems for themselves, a coworker, a relative, or a friend.
+Additionally, Boards must ensure that Workforce Solutions Office staff does not make inquiries in the UI Tax or UI Benefits systems for themselves, a coworker, a relative, or a friend.

-If a conflict occurs or the appearance of impropriety emerges, TWC and Boards must ensure that Workforce Solutions Office staff members immediately report the incident to their supervisors.
+If a conflict occurs or the appearance of impropriety emerges, Boards must ensure that Workforce Solutions Office staff members immediately report the incident to their supervisors.

-TWC and Boards must ensure that Workforce Solutions Office staff complies with the following:
+Boards must ensure that Workforce Solutions Office staff complies with the following:

 Will not access or monitor any records except those that are absolutely necessary to complete assigned job duties